Group actions on stacks and applications to equivariant string topology for stacks: Equivariant String Topology for free loop stacks

 \begin{enumerate} \item The composition

-makes the shifted module $H_{*}[2]$ into a Lie algebra. \item The induced map $T: H_*[2]\to B_*[1]$ is a Lie algebra morphism.
-Here, $B_*[1]$ is equipped with the Lie algebra structure underlying its BV-algebra structure. \end{enumerate} \end{lem}
+makes the shifted module $H_{*}[2]$ into a graded Lie algebra. \item The induced map $T: H_*[2]\to B_*[1]$ is a graded Lie algebra morphism.
+Here, $B_*[1]$ is equipped with the graded Lie algebra structure underlying its BV-algebra structure. \end{enumerate} \end{lem}

 Note that, since $T$ is an operator of odd degree, following the Koszul-Quillen sign convention, the bracket in statement (1) is given by

 \begin{proof} The proof of statement (1) is the same as the proof of Theorem 6.1 in~\cite{CS}.